 As for how many people John Franzese killed and disposed of this way, that remains uncertain.
 Authorities believe he was responsible for the murders of 50 to 100 people.
 As for Franzese’s own estimate, he killed too many to remember them all but was caught on tape saying, “I killed a lot of guys – you’re not talking about four, five, six, ten.”

 Nevertheless, murder wasn’t the case that authorities were able to use to bring Franzese down.
 Following the 2008 arrest, it was the racketeering charges that stuck, allowing authorities to take Franzese to trial.

 In 2010, the jury convicted him of extorting money from two Manhattan strip clubs and running a loansharking operation.
 It was the testimony of his own son (an accomplice-turned-informant) that sealed the prosecution’s case.

 At the trial, John Franzese Jr. told jurors not to be fooled by his elderly father’s frail appearance (he was dubbed “the Nodfather” by the press due to his habit of dozing during the trial).
 This man was a hardened criminal who needed to pay, regardless of his age.

-After the 93-year-old John Franzese was convicted, he was sentenced to eight years in prison, where he was widely expected to die of old age.
+After the 93-year-old Sonny Franzese was convicted, he was sentenced to eight years in prison, where he was widely expected to die of old age.